Josip Stanišić: Return to Bayern Munich

 On 27 June 2024, Stanišić extended his contract with Bayern until 2029.
+On 10 March 2026, he scored his first Champions League goal in a 6–1 away win over Atalanta in the first leg of the round of 16.

 International career

 Stanišić holds both German and Croatian citizenships.
 Despite previously playing for Germany U19, Stanišić was called up to the Croatia U21 team by Igor Bišćan on 23 August 2021 for the upcoming UEFA Under-21 Euro 2023 qualifiers against Azerbaijan and Finland.
 However, he failed to make his debut due to an injury.
 Soon after, on 20 September, Stanišić was called up to the senior Croatia team by Zlatko Dalić for the upcoming 2022 FIFA World Cup qualifiers against Cyprus and Slovakia.
 He made his debut on 8 October in a 3–0 victory over the former opponent, being named in the starting lineup.

 On 9 November 2022, Stanišić was named in Dalić's 26-man squad for the 2022 FIFA World Cup.
 He received no playtime until the 2–1 third place play-off victory over Morocco on 17 December, when he replaced the injured Josip Juranović in the starting lineup.

+On 18 May 2026, Stanišić was selected in the 26-man squad for the 2026 FIFA World Cup.